 Nikola is a static site generator built in Python.
 What that means, is that it can turn a collection of text files into a beautiful website using templates and a collection of ready-made themes.
 This website, even this very page!, was built using Nikola.
 Learn more at the Nikola website.

-I’ve contributed to the development of Nikola for the last two years — the new sectioning system only in the last week — and I’m really happy with how Nikola works, the community, and especially how it has helped me build a great website that I’m really proud of.
+I’ve contributed to the development of Nikola for the last two years — the new sectioning system only in the last week — and I’m happy with how Nikola works, the community, and especially how it has helped me build a great website that I’m proud of.